AnarchyLinux/installer/.github/ISSUE_TEMPLATE/bug_report.md

 Put an 'x' between the square brackets to tick the field. -->

 * [ ] I've checked for any existing issues similar to mine and tried the solutions provided there
-* [ ] I've checked online for any existing fixes to my issue and added the link above
+* [ ] I've checked online for any existing fixes to my issue (especially hardware-specific issues) and have not found a solution to the problem
-* [ ] I've tried taking logs and submitting them above
+* [ ] I've tried taking as much info as possible (logs, screenshots, ...) and have added them above
+* [ ] I've removed unnecessary/unneeded sections of the bug submission template
+* [ ] I've updated Anarchy (`anarchy -u`) before starting the installer
+* [ ] I've re-downloaded the latest release of Anarchy and tried recreating the problem
+* [ ] I've checked the Arch Forums for fixes to my problem

+*If you don't do all of the above (or at least the stuff applicable for the specific issue), your bug report will not be considered a priority and will possibly be closed.**